saiganesh419/Linux_Server_Configuration/README.md

 # Linux_Server_Configuration

 ## Description
-   This project is about how to delpoy app lo linux server.
+   This is the final project for Udacity's Full Stack Web Developer Nanodegree.This is about linux server configuration

 ### Server Details

 Server IP Address: 13.126.231.124